bpolaszek/bentools-etl/README.md

 Okay, so you heard about the [Extract / Transform / Load](https://en.wikipedia.org/wiki/Extract,_transform,_load) pattern, and you're looking for a PHP library to do the stuff.
 Alright, let's go!

-`bentools-etl` is a versatile PHP library for implementing the Extract, Transform, Load (ETL) pattern, designed to streamline data processing tasks.
+`bentools/etl` is a versatile PHP library for implementing the Extract, Transform, Load (ETL) pattern, designed to streamline data processing tasks.

 Table of Contents
 -----------------